kubermatic/docs/content/kubelb/main/architecture/_index.en.md

 ### Manager

 The **KubeLB manager** is responsible for managing the data plane of it's tenants.
 The manager **registers** the tenant clusters as tenants, and then it receives the load balancer configurations from the CCM(s) in the form of `LoadBalancer` or `Route` CRDs.
-It then deploys the neccessary workloads according to the desired specification.
+It then deploys the necessary workloads according to the desired specification.

 At its core, the KubeLB manager relies on [envoy proxy][1] to load balance the traffic.
 The manager is responsible for deploying the envoy proxy and configuring it to for each load balancer service per tenant, based on the envoy proxy deployment topology.